Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Outdoor without coating

-Used where bolt-cutting and forced-entry resistance are the priority, usually with a security coating.
+Used where bolt-cutting and forced-entry resistance are the priority

 Powder-Coated Steel